stefaanhessmann/active-csp/README.md

 - `reference_computation.calculator_inputs.pseudo_dir`: Path to the pseudopotentials directory of Quantum Espresso.
 - `paths.train_configs`: Path to the directory of `hydra` configs for training the neural network models.
 This can be for example the configs that we provide at `src/activecsp/nn_configs`.

-Next, the following command starts a main job a new simulation:
+Next, the following command starts the main job for a new simulation:

 ```bash
 python src/scripts/active_csp_run.py experiment=si2